yichun-hub/3D_Swin_transformer_classification/README.md

 # 3D_Swin_transformer_classification
 ## Introduction
 The model is modified by [Swin_UNTER](https://github.com/Project-MONAI/research-contributions/tree/main/SwinUNETR/BTCV).
 The model has been augmented with a classification head, which can classify the type you want.
 Noticed that the model is for 3D medical image.
+Please modify your dataloader (`data_utils.py`) to customize the dataset.

 ## Installation and dependencies
 1. Clone the repository